domainController/githubocean/README.md

 # githubocean
-firefox extension adding a github search option in the context menu
+firefox extension adding a github search item in the context menu